 As the Coronavirus (COVID-19) pandemic continues to affect Canada, we will be updating our protective measures in order to continue to prioritize the safety of our staff and our customers.
 These additional measures are subject to change at any time.
-Lockdown Protocols – BC, Ontario & Alberta With many provinces currently in a state of… Read more »
+Classroom Protocols Our classroom policy will vary depending on the training location and the measures… Read more »

 Customer Service & Support How do I contact Worksite Safety?
 Office hours are 8:00 am to 8:00 pm Monday-Friday.
 Our offices are closed during weekends and statutory holidays.
 Toll Free: 1 866 756 5552 Email: email@example.com Head Office Address: Suite 401 – 55 Head Street, Dundas, Ontario, L9H 3H8 Classroom Safety Training How do I… Read more »

 The rights, duties, and functions of Joint Health and Safety Committees (JHSC) are intertwined.
 The function of the committee is to support the IRS and ensure that it is functioning effectively.
 To do this, the JHSC has several duties which it is able to perform thanks to the rights afforded to it by the Occupational… Read more »